biplovgautam/opencv/README.md

-#getting started with open cv
+# getting started with OpenCv